 Real and Complex Analysis

-More advanced students of geometry (especially algebraic geometry) will appreciate learning about complex geometry from these books (especially the first and second books!):
+More advanced students in geometry (especially algebraic geometry) will appreciate learning about complex geometry from these books (especially the first and second books!):

 Algebraic Topology